-Monday, Wednesday: 8:00am - 12:00pm

-Tuesday, Thursday: 8:00am - 2:00pm
+Monday, Wednesday: 8:00am - 12:00pm minimum\ Tuesday, Thursday: 8:00am - 2:00pm minimum\

-Friday open: candidates could opt to be at their placement to gain additional field hours or recoup any lost field hours due to illness, substitute teach for CT/another teacher in their subject area department (up to five days per semester) or study, to take a mental health day, etc. Placements need to allow TCs to be on time for courses on Sacramento State campus.
+Friday open: candidates could opt to be at their placement to gain additional field hours or recoup any lost field hours due to illness, substitute teach, study, to take a mental health day, etc. Placement schedules need to allow TCs to be on time for courses on Sacramento State campus.